 You don’t have to walk far from Hippie Chic until you stumble across the Black Pearl.
 Another unique club to choose from, the Black Pearl is based inside a huge Bedouin tent featuring lavish silks, party booths, live music and DJs.
 Are you a cocktail person?
 You don’t want to miss The Alchemist near Liverpool One!
 Magic takes place here under the roof of a Grade II listed building.
 Watch on in amazement at the creation of some incredible cocktails.

 34) Take a Stroll on a Citybike

 We do of course highly recommend our sightseeing bus tour as the best way to take in the city, but if you have the energy for a self-driving mode of transport you may want to consider the citybike scheme.
 This cycling initiative takes inspiration from London’s bike hire system and is the largest of its kind outside of the capital.
 Citybike was introduced by Liverpool City Council in 2014 to help encourage more people to cycle around the city without having to buy their own pedal bike.

 There are a large number of Citybike stations situated right throughout the city from as far as Anfield to Allerton.
 The cost of hiring a bike starts as low as £1 per hour and can be kept for as many as 10 hours.
 To get started, all you have to do is register your account and purchase the appropriate credit for your intended journey.
 You will be sent a PIN code which can then be used at a citybike station to unlock a bike.
-Enjoy your ride and remember to return the bike when you’re done!
+What better way of ticking off this list of things to do in Liverpool!